08:14:01 Technology Responsible Use

 G. The College recognizes the importance of preserving the privacy of users and data stored in information technology systems and resources.
 Users must honor this principle by neither seeking to obtain unauthorized access to information technology systems and resources nor continued use of an account after the student enrollment or faculty/staff employment ends.

 H. To protect network systems and sensitive data accessed through network systems, only college-owned or college-approved equipment may be attached to the College computer network via hardwire connections.
 All laptops or mobile devices are to connect only through the campus wireless network and not through hardwire connections.
 All vendor default settings must be checked and removed as necessary, before anything is connected to the network.

 I. Security is everyone’s job at Chattanooga State and users are responsible for maintaining the security of their own information technology systems and resources accounts and passwords.
 Security Policies are located on the Technology Division Web Page and on Tiger Web.
 The following basic security rules are not meant to be all inclusive of the necessary security vigilance that is required in today’s technology environment.

 1. In accordance with State requirements, all systems and devices owned and operated by or on behalf of Chattanooga State must display the approved security logon banner before the user logs in.
 Allowing friends, family, co-workers and/or vendors to use personal accounts, either locally or through the Internet, is a serious violation of these guidelines.
+This includes Chattanooga State provided technology systems (laptops, desktops, etc.,) used for telecommuting.
 Passwords are the most basic security protection.
 For more information, please review Chattanooga State Technology Policy 08:13 Password Security.

 2. All accounts used by vendors for remote maintenance will be handled through the Technology Division service request system for both enabling and disabling these accounts.
 Accounts will only be enabled during the time needed and only for what access is needed to perform the work.